aadityataparia/Simple-Carousel/README.md

 - Number representing total number of images and index of current image
 - Full screen button
 - Photo changing animation
+- Images can be replaced with other html elements (to make slide)

 ## Example
 Go to: https://www.aadityataparia.com/carousel/Vanilla-Javascript/